-There were no detections of virulent footrot in sheep in the surveillance programme in 2020.
-In addition, no cases were detected at clinical suspicion or during follow-up of contact herds from the case in 2019.
-Thus, 2020 is the first year since the detection in 2008 with no known cases of footrot in Norway.
+There were no detections of virulent footrot in sheep in the surveillance programme in 2021.
+Thus, 2020 and 2021 are the first two years since the detection in 2008 with no known cases of footrot in Norway.
 In Agder there has been no detected cases since 2014.
-The result from 2020 combined with the results from previous years indicate that the occurrence of severe footrot in Norway is low, and that the probability of the disease being spread outside Rogaland and Agder is very low (4).
+The result from 2021 combined with the results from previous years indicate that the occurrence of severe footrot in Norway is low, and that the probability of the disease being spread outside Rogaland and Agder is very low (4).

 It is challenging to detect infectious agents with the ability to both cause subclinical infections as well as severe disease outbreaks, and difficult to discover the infection prior to disease outbreaks and further spread if severe clinical signs are absent.
-Under such conditions samples from animals with score 1 is included in the surveillance.
+Under such conditions samples from animals with score 1 are included in the surveillance.